tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 is not an IPv4 address may cause connection failures to the client-facing server.
 However, it is not expected to induce security failures.
-Clients will fail closed if the client-facing server cannot produce a certificate bound to the a reference identity based on the public_name.
+Clients will fail closed if the client-facing server cannot produce a certificate bound to the reference identity based on the public_name.

 extensions
 : A list of extensions that the client must take into consideration when